mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 | `Sort`             | sorts the stream elements based on a comparator function            |
 | `With`             | replaces all elements in the stream                                 |

+All the stream methods return the stream so calls can be chained.

 Most of the stream methods return a value of type `output` defined in the file `stream.go`.
 This is a struct with a `value` field of type `interface{}`